ZjWeb200/UrTextView/README.md

 **A little details about the backend**: the backend is deployed on Google Cloud Platform using GKE (Google Kubernetes Engine).
 The master of GKE controls 3 virtual-machine nodes.
 Each of the VM node contains a published Docker image built on our service.
 (The Docker image is published on DockerHub.
 In this way, we can deploy our servie on the VM nodes easily.) <br /> The reason I chose GKE instead of simple GCE (Google Compute Engine): during development, I found that with a single GCE VM, the app runs very slow sometimes.
 This latency problem is soleved by switching to GKE.

+**Things in my mind**: To further improve the user experience, we can add sound service to the application.
+Once we display the content on the screen, the user can choose to hear the texts.
+Nowadays, many of the smartphones have this kind of accessibility function.

 **The logic diagram of the project**:
 ![logic](https://github.com/ZjWeb200/UrTextView/blob/master/logic.png)